Investment Goals and Objectives Policy 34-200 | Effective Date: March 19, 2025

 Investment Policy for the Pension Fund Investment Portfolio

-1. Regulation 82-210 under the Workers’ Compensation Act calls for the establishment of a pension fund investment portfolio for the payment of pensions in accordance with sections 38.22, 38.54 and 38.7 of the Act.
+1. Regulation 82-210 - Pension Fund Regulation (Workers’ Compensation Act) calls for the establishment of a pension fund investment portfolio for the payment of pensions in accordance with sections 38.22, 38.54 and 38.7 of the Act.

 2. The Pension Fund Investment Portfolio shall be invested in the same asset mix and with the same investment policy as the Accident Fund Investment Portfolio.